 Route 66 Road Features

 The bridge spans a stretch of the Mississippi River that is particularly dangerous to navigate due to its chain of rocks below.
 The rocks are typically not visible today except in low water conditions due to a dam built in the 1960s.
 Today, the Chain of Rocks Bridge no longer carries vehicle traffic and is used for pedestrians and bikers across the river.
 The bridge is particularly notable for its castle like water intakes near the bridge.

 Driving east on old Route 66 (now Highway 333) just outside Albuquerque is a musical road.
 Rumble strips in the roadway are arranged to play the tune of “America the Beautiful” when vehicles drive over them at 45 miles per hour.
 Drivers will see signs reminding them to reduce their speed.
 The project was completed to get drivers to slow down in the area.
 We love safe driving and defensive driving techniques.
 This is one of the most unique ways to encourage safe driving that we have ever heard of or seen.

 State and National Parks Along Route 66

 Located in Arizona with areas running parallel to Route 66, the Petrified Forest National Park is a sight to behold.
-The park is home to fossils, particularly fallen 225 million year old petrified trees.
-The park was popular during the days of Route 66 and remains so today as visitors enjoy sightseeing, hiking, and photography.
+The park is home to fossils and fallen 225 million-year-old petrified trees.
+The park was popular during the days of Route 66.
+The location remains popular today as visitors enjoy sightseeing, hiking, and photography.

 Petrified Forest National Park is also home to part of the famed Painted Desert.
 This spot is as beautiful as it sounds.
 It is certainly one of the gems of the landscape of western America.